tewarid/tewarid.github.io/_posts/2017/2017-12-19-onc-rpc-version-2-over-tcp-ip.md

 Reply status is an unsigned int value, followed by the authentication verifier encoded as explained earlier.
 A reply status value of 0 indicates an accepted message, which is followed by an unsigned int indicating accepted status (0 is success).
 A reply status of 1 indicates a rejected message, which is followed by an unsigned int indicating rejection status.

-Blocks - string or opaque data, are padded with 0 to 3 residual bytes so that their length is a multiple of 4.
+Blocks&mdash;string or opaque data&mdash;are padded with 0 to 3 residual bytes so that their length is a multiple of 4.